 Al Klifeh, E.1,2; Balard, A.1,2; Jarquín-Diaz V.H.1,2; Martin P.2; Weyrich, A.3; Wibbelt, G.4; Heitlinger, E1,2.

-1 Research Group Ecology and Evolution of molecular Parasite-Host Interactions, Leibniz-Institute for Zoo and Wildlife Research, Alfred-Kowalke-Straße 17, 10315 Berlin, Germany.
+1 Research Group Ecology and Evolution of molecular Parasite-Host Interactions, Leibniz Institute for Zoo and Wildlife Research, Alfred-Kowalke-Straße 17, 10315 Berlin, Germany.

 2 Humboldt University, Institute for Biology, Dept. Molecular Parasitology, Philippstraße 13, 10115 Berlin, Germany.

-3 Department Evolutionary Genetics, Leibniz-Institute for Zoo and Wildlife Research, Alfred-Kowalke-Straße 17, 10315 Berlin, Germany.
+3 Department Evolutionary Genetics, Leibniz Institute for Zoo and Wildlife Research, Alfred-Kowalke-Straße 17, 10315 Berlin, Germany.

-3 Department Wildlife Diseases, Leibniz-Institute for Zoo and Wildlife Research, Alfred-Kowalke-Straße 17, 10315 Berlin, Germany.
+3 Department Wildlife Diseases, Leibniz Institute for Zoo and Wildlife Research, Alfred-Kowalke-Straße 17, 10315 Berlin, Germany.

-Infections with different species of the genus Eimeria (Apicomplexa:Coccidia) can have different dynamics, vary in the immune reactions they induce and in pathology they imposed on their hosts.
-Here, we investigate dynamics of parasite reproduction (oocyst shedding), cytokine profiles, tissue inflammation and cellular immune response in infections of mice with wild derived isolates of E. flaciformis (falW) and E. ferrisi Levine and Evens, 1965 (ferW) and E. flaciformis BayerHaberkorn (falL), a isolate propagated in the laboratory for roughly 60 years through experimental passaging.
+Parasitic infections with different species/strains of Eimeria (Apicomplexa:Coccidia) induce a dynamic range of host immune reactions and pathological lesions.
+To investigate the different dynamics of Eimeria infection, we infected NMRI mice with three strains of Eimeria, , two were recently isolated from wild rodents (W) (1) E. flaciformis (falW) and (2) E. ferrisi (ferW), and one has been kept under laboratory (L) conditions for roughly 60 years (3) E. flaciformis BayerHaberkorn (falL).
+For all three strains we investigated and compared the dynamic ranges of infection in regard to Eimeria reproduction success (by counts of Eimeria oocyst shedded in host faeces), host weight loss, cytokine gene expression profiles in mice spleen, tissue inflammation and cellular immune response (of the central segment of the caecum) .

+Our results show that while reproduction and maximal weight loss is species-specific for E. flaciformis vs. E. ferrisi, surprisingly host cytokines` gene expression are at significantly higher levels in the lab strain (falL) compared to both wild-derived Eimeria species (falW and ferW).
+FalL still resembles a closely related wild derived isolate genetically and in infection dynamics, but differs in the immune response it induces.
+The controlled laboratory conditions of Eimeria falL proliferation by serial passaging of the parasite might have driven an evolution by artificial selection.
+To facilitate unbiased interpretations and repeatability of Eimeria studies, our results show that caution is needed when using laboratory strains of pathogens to draw conclusions about infections in natural systems as their infectious behaviour and influence varies.

-The two different species E. flaciformis and E. ferrisi have different infection daynamics in NMRI mice: after a pre-patency period of only 3 days oocyct shedding of ferW peaks in intensity at 6 days post infection (dpi).
-In contrast, after pre-patency of 5 day, oocyst shedding of falL and falW has a later peak intensity at 8 dpi and 9 dpi, respectively.
-Concomitant impact on the host is parasite species specific and maximal weigh loss occurs before maximal oocyst shedding in infections with E. ferrisi but after or simultaneously with maximal shedding in E. falciformis (both isolates). mRNA expression of the cytokines CxCL9, IL6, IL10 and IL 12, TGFβ and the transcription activator STAT6 in the spleen is significantly increased in infections with falL.
+In ferW after a pre-patency period of only 3 days, oocyst shedding peaks in intensity at 6 days post infection (dpi).
+In contrast, after pre-patency of 5 days, oocyst shedding of falL and falW show highest intensity at 8 dpi and 9 dpi, respectively.
+Concomitant impact on the host is parasite species-specific and maximal weight loss occurs before maximal oocyst shedding in infections with E. ferrisi, but after or simultaneously with maximal shedding in E. falciformis (both isolates). mRNA expression of the cytokines CxCL9, IL6, IL10 and IL 12, TGFβ and the transcription activator STAT6 in the spleen is significantly increased in infections with falL.
 All those genes are detected at significantly lower levels in infections with the two wild derived isolates falW and ferW.
-Inflammation manifested in a mixture of granulocytes and mononuclear cells in the ceca and the area occupied by leukocyte infiltration is stronger in infections with falL than in those with both wild derived isolates (falW and ferW).
+Inflammation manifested in a mixed inflammatory response of eosinophilic granulocytes lymphocytes and plasma cells in the ceca and the extent of intestinal wall occupied by leukocyte infiltration is larger in infections with falL than in those with both wild derived isolates (falW and ferW).